 We never want financial concerns to prevent a child from attending CQSM.
 We are usually able to offer a couple of camperships or to spread partial financial aid between a few families.
 Our National office also supports campers through the Edwin & Helen Kagin Memorial Campership Fund, which provides camperships to support attendance at camp.
 If the cost of camp is holding you back from registering, please apply for financial aid when you register your camper.
 If you need to register without submitting a deposit, please contact our Camp Director at email@example.com before you register.

 CQSM typically welcomes 40-50 campers.
 Typically campers are fairly evenly distributed throughout the age range of 8-17.
 We also offer a Firefly program for campers ages 15-17, in which campers practice leadership and life skills as peer leaders while attending camp.

 Do you offer gender inclusive cabins?

-As a camp community, we make an effort to be ever more welcoming of campers of all gender identities.
-Our activities are already split by either dorm groups or gender neutral teams.
-We try to build an inclusive camp environment through language and practice, and we have plans to continually expand our inclusive practices.
+Yes, our sleeping facility is gender integrated dorm setting.
+As a camp community, we try to build an inclusive camp environment through language and practice.
 As part of this, we want to provide an inclusive facility where all campers feel welcome.
-Our sleeping arrangements are in a dorm setting, and following parent and camper outreach, we are testing gender inclusive arrangements at our next camp (2021 or 2022, depending on the Covid situation).
 All campers will be placed in gender inclusive "cabin" groups.
 Our dorms do have gender neutral stalled toilets and showers for privacy.
 You can learn more about our plans for gender inclusive sleeping arrangements on this announcement.